9661328/Chess/README.md

 ## Running/downloading the project

-Simply download the source code and run (Processing needs to be installed) or download the file for your operating system.
+Simply download the source code and run (Processing needs to be installed) or download the standalone file for your operating system.

 | Source code | Windows x32 | Windows x64 | macOS | Linux |
 |:-----------:|:-----------:|:-----------:|:-----:|:-----:|